A Guide to Choosing Dirt Bike Handlebars

 From its name, you might already have an idea about this part.
 However, it sounds something like the description of the height.
 Well, don’t get confused.
 This is the length from the clamp area to the handlebar’s first steep bend.

 And just like the height, the rise can also be adjusted to suit a rider’s specifications.
 This will depend on your height since the taller you are the more you will want to raise the height of your handlebars.
-To lengthen it, you can use the riser clamps which maximizes the handlebar’s overall height.
+To lengthen it, you can use the riser clamps which maximize the handlebar’s overall height.

 This is the end of the left control length to the end of the right control length or simply the part from one end to the other and it is usually about 800mm.
 However, handlebars may vary in terms of a few millimeters from each other.